Sasqe/TARS/README.md

 # TARS
 OFFICIAL TARS REPOSITORY

-TARS is an AI Chatbot Entity planted on a Raspberry Pi.
-TARS can be communicated with by connecting to the Raspberri Pi via SSH, after which TARS automatically wakes up and connects to the user.
+TARS is an Artificial Intelligence system.
+TARS has access to API's that it can use to communicate meteorological data, such as weather, to the user.
 # Initialize TARS
 Follow the below steps to initialize TARS.
  - Navigate to the root of the TARS Directory.